alfonsof/terraform-azure-examples/code/04-one-webserver-with-vars/README.md

   The web server is listening on port 8080, which is defined as an input variable `server_port` in `vars.tf` file.

-  If you want to modify the server port you will be able to do it in several ways:
+  If you want to modify the server port you will be able to do it in several ways, but be sure to replace the value of `<SERVER_PORT>` by your server port:

   * Loading variables from command line option.

     Run Terraform commands in this way:

     ```bash
-    terraform plan -var 'server_port=8080'
+    terraform plan -var 'server_port=<SERVER_PORT>'
     ```

     ```bash
-    terraform apply -var 'server_port=8080'
+    terraform apply -var 'server_port=<SERVER_PORT>'
     ```

   * Loading variables from a file.